 - Intensity Rating: 11

 To send your tastebuds to Italy, Expressi Milano is said to deliver a full-bodied intense Italian-style espresso with mild smoky and rich chocolate notes.
-An espresso is the most common shot of coffee and while it can be enjoyed straight, it’s can also be used as the base for a cappuccino, latte and mocha.
-At approximately 40ml, it offers a thicker consistency and higher concentration of crema than a ristretto, which is a short shot and half the volume of a standard espresso.
+An espresso is the most common shot of coffee and while it can be enjoyed straight, it can also be used as the base for a cappuccino, latte or even mocha.
+Filling each mug with approximately 40ml, ALDI’s Expressi Milano offers a thicker consistency and higher concentration of crema than a ristretto, which is a short shot and half the volume of a standard espresso.
 Similar to the Torino, it’s dark-roasted using premium Arabica beans from South and Central America and Asia.

 - Intensity Rating: 10

 For a fruitier flavour, you may like to try ALDI’s Expressi Reggio with an intensity level of nine.
 It’s described as an elegant medium-dark roast espresso with a creamy body, fruity blueberry notes and a pleasant acidity.
 This coffee is blended using beans from South and Central America and Africa.

 - Intensity Rating: 9